 Today I have a fabulous Friday Feature:) Kathy Cousart.
 Kathy and I have never met in person but I feel like we have.
 She is warm and caring and wonderfully talented.
 In the last couple of years she has completely transformed herself and left one career and become a successful full time artist.
-She is also currently co-hosting Artists Helping Artists blog radio show.
+She is also a frequent co-host of Artists Helping Artists blog radio show.

 To see more of Kathy's work visit her website.